jessemonroy650/mobileui-popup/README.md

 # mobileui-popup
 A simple popup done with &lt;div> in landscape mode.

-This has three steps that needed to be accomplished with javascript.
+This has three steps that needed to be accomplished with some help from Javascript.

 1. add the ```popUp``` class
 2. add the ```fadeout``` class with a delay